oracle/docker-images/OracleCoherence/README.md

 ### Standalone Distribution
 Fore more information on the Coherence 12c Standalone Distribution, visit [Coherence 12.1.3 Documentation](http://docs.oracle.com/middleware/1213/coherence/index.html).

+## Building Oracle JDK (Server JRE) base image
+Before you can build these WebLogic images, you must download the Oracle Server JRE binary and drop in folder `OracleJDK/java-8` and build that image.

+        $ cd OracleJDK/java-8
+        $ sh build.sh

 ## How to Build

 Follow this procedure: